 Thank you for your feedback!

 You can explore the database in a variety of ways.
 You can browse through the soldiers’ records, either by county, or by regiment.
 You can also search for a particular name, either for a soldier, or a person who enslaved one or more of the soldiers.
-Another option is to use our Keyword Search page to see if you might have an ancestor who shows up in the family tree for one of the soldiers in our database.
-You can find an explanation for how to do this on our Search Instructions page.

 Please read the Courier-Journal cover story below to learn more about this project.
 You can watch a video presentation about the project recorded at a virtual event for the Filson Historical Society in Louisville.
 And you can listen to a Kentucky Humanities podcast episode about the project.